-Metal prices are not only important to manufacturers and end-users but have long been used as a tool for monitoring economic and market conditions.
+Metal prices are essential to manufacturers and end-users and have long been used as a tool for monitoring economic and market conditions.
 But how do markets determine metal prices?

 Metal Market Information

 The prices of individual metals, like prices for any commodity, are essentially determined by supply and demand.
-However, to assume that information on supply (production and inventories) and demand (consumption) is readily available, accurate and transparent, would be a big mistake, regardless of the type of metal.
+However, to assume that information on supply and demand is readily available while being accurate and transparent would be a big mistake, regardless of the type of metal.

 Current prices do not only factor in immediate supply and demand but also expectations of future supply and demand.
 In general, the less information available, the greater price volatility will be.

 A large service industry has grown around researching, reporting and consulting on virtually every individual metal.
 Countless websites now report on the movement of metal prices.

 Most metal research and reporting focus on large base metal markets, such as copper, nickel, zinc, and lead.
 But, in recent years, more attention has been given to minor metals, including rare earth elements.